Self-Hosting GraphHopper on Kubernetes with OSM Data

 Health Probes and Readiness Gates: Waiting for CH Pre-Processing to Complete

 The single most common misconfiguration is setting initialDelaySeconds too short on the readiness probe.
-GraphHopper must:
+GraphHopper startup involves four distinct phases:

 - Load the OSM PBF file (first run: 2–5 minutes for Vietnam)